Cosmic-Shores/EcsRx.Plugins.UnityUx/README.md

 Apart from the simplest method in the `IUxBindingService` shown above it also supports more complicated scenarios like an `IUxComponent` embed inside of an IObservable or even a changing list by using `IReadOnlyReactiveCollection<IUxComponent>`.

 The whole idea behind this is to also use the `IUxBindingService` inside of your IUxBinder if necessary to be able to bind nested `IUxComponent` structures.

+## Roadmap / future thoughts
+### Step 1: IUxViewModel & Factory
+- add something like IUxViewModel which can optionally be used on top of the IUxComponent to properly seperate pure UI bindings and the view provided for others to be used.
+- as this might result in way too many classes for simple cases make this (IUxViewModel) completely optional.
+Maybe make it possible for the IUxComponent to be the IUxViewModel too in which case a default factory will just return the same instance. (see next point)
+- add some kind of a factory interface to create an IUxComponent from an IUxViewModel (and do that internally in the framework if a IUxViewModel is passed insetad of an IUxComponent) - The resulting factory would end up being something like a controller/ component in angular.
+Make come up with some kind of convention to maybe nest the factory inside of the IUxViewModel (the factory might end up being internal but the IUxViewModel public - hence why can't do it switched; they basically belong together and the number of class required for this framework is quite high - hence why this might make it a little easier to work)

+### Step 2: getting rid of simple IUxBinders
+- by doing the things in _step 1_ the thought of trying to streamline IUxBinders becomes alot easier to imagine.
+- instead of using an IUxBinder one should also have the option to just decorate a IUxComponent with attributes and handle common bindings that way.
+- attributes on properties can be bound by a corresponding IUxBindingHandler in a similar fashion as it's done in knockout.js.
+(IUxBindingHandler would be a new thing as well ofc)
+- attributes on the IUxComponent class itself can be used to reference the uxml asset to be used in some way.
+- there should be an IUxTemplateProvider that can have different implementations to handle different use cases of getting hold of/ loading/ resolving the uxml asset. (one of them would be by using addressables if an addresaddress is specified in the attribute)